Lately, I've been reflecting on happiness, and I think I've arrived at a personal truth:

 No - If it's someone who genuinely cares for you, who's gone out of their way to support you — respect that.
 Reciprocate it.

-Yes - If they don't fall into that category, don't lose sleep over it.
+Yes - If they don't fall into that category, don't lose

 Life is short.
 You weren't born to live for everyone else.

-But — and this is key — if you're happy and fulfilled, and you want to uplift others, go ahead.
+But — and this is key — if you're happy and fulfilled, and you want to uplift others, go

 That's a beautiful thing.
 Just don't lose yourself in the process.